glaliberte/connected-room-hass/README.md

 ## Create an API key

 In order to use ConnectedRoom, you need an API key.
-Go to https://app.connectedroom.io/api-keys to create an API key.
+To create one, go to https://app.connectedroom.io/api-keys .

 If you do not have a ConnectedRoom account, you can create one here: https://app.connectedroom.io/get-started